Managing Live Dashboards

 Duplicating a dashboard

-To duplicate a dashboard, click on a dashboard’s name from the Live Dashboards main menu or navigate to the Dashboards page by clicking the Manage live dashboards button.
+To duplicate a dashboard, click on a dashboard name from the Live Dashboards main menu or select a dashboard from the Live Dashboards Manage live dashboards button.

 Click on the action menu in the top-right corner of the page.